linwoodc3/linwoodc3.github.io/_drafts/2017-10-15-Taking-the-Pulse-of-Worldwide-News--Media-Using-GDELT.md

 import gdelt
 ```

-The `tzwhere` library can identify the timezone offset using a latitude and longitude pair, so we import this tool for time series functionality later on.
+The `tzwhere` library can identify the time zone offset using a latitude and longitude pair, so we import this tool for time series functionality later on.

 ```python
 # tzwhere variable for time normalization